 How about in Libya?
 “We came, we saw, he died…” said a gleeful Hillary Clinton (under whose direction the US support of “moderate” rebels in Syria began).
 Hurrah!
 Three cheers for the Obama administration and Hillary Clinton’s State Department.
 One less brutal dictator and finally those poor people of Libya can experience the American Dream – except, for them, it quickly became the American Nightmare.

 It was a nightmare in which the US did nothing to help guide the people of Libya into a more prosperous future.
-Rather, they funded and armed the very jihadists that up until that point had been kept at bay by a key US counter-terrorism ally – the Gaddafi regime!
+Rather, they funded and armed the very jihadists that up until that point had been kept at bay by The Quaddafi regime – a key US counter-terrorism ally!

 Andrew McCarthy wrote for the National Review that: